 - Liberal Feminists do not seek revolutionary changes: they want changes to take place within the existing structure.

-- The creation of equal opportunities is the main aim of liberal feminists – e.g. the Sex Discrimination Act and the Equal Pay Act.
+- The creation of equal opportunities through policy is the main aim of liberal feminists – e.g. the Sex Discrimination Act and the Equal Pay Act.

 - Liberal feminists try to eradicate sexism from the children’s books and the media.